hukl/hostmux/README.md

 ## TMUX Keybindings

 The following two key bindings can be added to your .tmux.conf for even more convenience.

 ```
-# This toggles the synchronize-panes feature
+# This toggles the synchronize-panes feature, or use hostmux -S.
 bind-key a set-window-option synchronize-panes
 # This allows killing the whole session with a simple short cut:
 bind-key X kill-session